 Do I need to know the rules?

 Not straight away, this is something we will introduce you to during the programme.
-After a few weeks, new skaters will be invited to come along to our scrimmage training and try out non-skating official roles to learn more about the rules of the game.
+After a few weeks, new skaters are invited to come along to watch our scrimmage training and try out non-skating official roles to learn more about the rules of the game.

 What skill level do I need to be to come along?